jspaquet/hiroshi/README.md

 ![DDD](https://badgen.net/github/license/jspaquet/tamotsu)
 ![EEE](https://badgen.net/github/last-commit/jspaquet/tamotsu)

-A brief description of what this project does and who it's for
+A brief description of what this project does and who it's for.

 ## License